This article originally appeared on VICE Australia.

 Seeing Their Place After the Second Date

 The second date sees communication channels open up.
 You discover you like the same books.
-You do voices from the Mighty Boosh.
-You tell all your best embellished stories and they call bullshit, and you realize that they’re smarter than you and you feel intimidated and aroused.
-And then someone calls an Uber and you’re going to see their place.
+You do voices from T__he Mighty Boosh show.
+You tell all your best-embellished stories, and they call bullshit, and you realize that they’re smarter than you, and you feel intimidated and aroused.
+And then someone calls an Uber, and you’re going to see their place.

 And then you have awkward but spectacular unprotected sex because you both figure you’re about to date anyway.

 The first month of dating is the funniest you’ll ever be.
 Whatever you think, you say, and you say it with the kind of irreverent conviction that comes with knowing you’re saying it to your number one fan.
 You start doing funny voices together.
 You push each other over in long grass.
 You make funny faces and crack jokes about each other’s genitalia.
 You go to the park on Saturdays and criticize other couples because they're not as unique and special as you are.
 And the cracks about the other couples are some of the funniest things you’ll ever hear.